ferranmartinvila/Z.O.R.K/Readme .3.txt

 move all arround the map changing the doors states and playing with the objects.
 If the player equips a object it will revie its stats upgrades.

-All this instructions can be introcuded:
+All this instructions can be introduced:

 look + room -> look this room